-You may very familiar from DNS Cache, because you may face a situation to DNS cache in Mac OS X. but here about DNS cache who are beginner in networking.
-DNS Cache is a small database that maintained by a computer’s system (Mac, Windows, Linux) etc. it accept DNS quires from local clients such as web browsers (Safari, Google chrome) and mail transfer agnates.
-So it collects response from remote DNS servers.
+You may be very familiar with DNS Cache because you may face a situation with DNS cache in Mac OS X. but here about DNS cache who is the beginner in networking.
+DNS Cache is a small database maintained by a computer system (Mac, Windows, Linux), etc. it accepts DNS quires from local clients such as web browsers (Safari, Google Chrome) and mail transfer agnates.
+So it collects responses from remote DNS servers.
 It caches the response to save time later.

 But sometimes it might be necessary to reset the cache immediately and re-quarry a DNS Server.
-In addition, if your Mac machine isn’t using the latest DNS entries from remote server, then you can restart your Mac to update its cached info.
+Also, if your Mac machine isn’t using the latest DNS entries from the remote server, then you can restart your Mac to update its cached info.
 But you can’t change DNS entries on your server through restarting your Mac.
-But you should do flush DNS Cache in Mac OS X Ei Capitan, OS X Yosemite and earlier OS X.
+But you should do Flush DNS Cache in Mac OS X Monterey, El Capitan, OS X Yosemite, and earlier OS X.

 sudo dscacheutil -flushcache;sudo killall -HUP mDNSResponder;say flushed

-Steps how to Flush DNS Cache in Mac OS X EI Capitan or OS X Yosemite
+Steps how to Flush DNS Cache in Mac OS X Monterey, Big Sur, EI Capitan, OS X Yosemite, Sierra